-The Advice Note relating to the Register of landscapes of Historic Interest emphasises the nature of landscapes as dynamic, and stresses that the aim is not to fossilise historic landscapes, but to "manage them in ways that will allow the best elements from the past to be retained as they evolve to meet modern needs" (CCW et al, 2).
-The present development plan has minimal impact on the setting of Vaynol Hall, and impinges only slightly on the surviving area of the Park.
-The loss of parkland involved would be small.
-The visual impact should be kept low by ensuring buildings are not visible above the boundary wall.
-Any changes in plan should take the issues of setting and landscape into consideration, especially in relation to the retention of the existing woodlands.
+The draft Advice Note relating to the Register of landscapes of Historic Interest emphasises the nature of landscapes as dynamic, and stresses that the aim is not to fossilise historic landscapes, but to "manage them in ways that will allow the best elements from the past to be retained as they evolve to meet modern needs" (CCW et al, 2).
+The use of screening woodland would allow the development of some of the proposed area with minimal visual impact on the park as a whole.
+However, such a compromise is not so easily reached in the fields closest to the Old Hall.
+Woodland between the hall complex and the development would help preserve the isolated rural setting, but would destroy the current sense of space.
+The pasture fields fringed with woods retain the original impact of the parkland as it was intended when the Park was laid out in the early 19th century.
+Any development in fields 4 and 5 would remove that, however well screened they were.